How to Play Rogue West: Crypto TCG

 The game will have several formats with decks of different sizes.
-But first you will need a deck of ten cards.
+But first you will need a deck of 10 cards.

 - Do I need to have multiple copies of the same card?

-No. It is enough to own just one copy of the card to play it as many times as you want.
+No. Rogue West uses a singleton design model: it is enough to own just one copy of the card to play it as many times as you want.

 - There are so few cards in the game!
-How can you build deck with this?
+How can I build deck with this?

 This is because the project is at an early stage of development.
 A total of 100 cards are planned for the first release.
 They will be released regularly throughout the entire development period.

 - Where can I download the game client?

 At the moment, the project does not have a client, only the browser version available here.